kilar95/Data-Analysis---Cyclistics-/README.md

 ## STEP 2: Prepare

+This step allows to identify and collect the data from its location and determine its integrity, credibility and accessibility.

+### Downloading data
 The following files have been downloaded from Divvy Bike's trip data, available at the following [link](https://divvy-tripdata.s3.amazonaws.com/index.html):

 * 202101-divvy-tripdata